ollef/rock/README.md

 # Contributions

-... are very welcome, especially in the areas of documentation, examples, testing, and benchmarking.
+... are very welcome, especially in the areas of documentation and examples.